Cardi B Accused Of Copying Beyonce With Her Met Gala Headdress

 — CHANELLE (@chanellegardnrr) May 7, 2018

 The Met Gala is the perfect time to get experimental with a look, so we totally commend any celebrity who’s willing to branch out from a signature red lip or classic wavy hairdo.
 Not that those aren’t beautiful, too!
-Check out the gallery above to see all the best beauty looks from the night!
+Check out the gallery above to see all the best looks from the night!